An Introduction to Regional Partitioning with Spanner

 UPDATE

-If you want to operate on data from multiple locations, you will need to split the query for each one.
+If you want to manipulate data from multiple locations, you need to split your query for each location.

 DELETE

-As with UPDATE, the query must target only one Location; if you want to operate on data from multiple Locations, you will need to create separate queries for each.
+Similar to UPDATE statements, queries must target only one Location; if you want to manipulate data with multiple Locations, you need to split the query for each location.

 cost